Floffah/mangium/README.md

 # Help
+ - I installed a plugin but its not there!
+    - This is probably because you haven't approved it yet.
+Plugins have access to a lot of things so you have to approve what it does before it is enabled no matter how you install it.
+    - It could also be caused by an error in the plugin.
  - For some reason the time at the end of the log is really big?
     - This is because currently, that time is the milliseconds since the last log.
 This will be changed in the future but it is like that so I can test timings.
  - I can't access the web panel!